 Text copied to clipboard!

-• Bachelor's or Master's degree in Marine Biology, Zoology, or a related field.
+• Master's or Ph.D. degree in Marine Biology, Zoology, Ecology, or a related field.

-• Strong knowledge of marine ecosystems and mammal species.
+• Strong knowledge of marine mammal biology, ecology, and conservation issues.

-• Ability to work in challenging field conditions.
+• Ability to work effectively in challenging field conditions and remote locations.

 Potential interview questions